 Since the earliest centuries of the Church, Christians have made pilgrimages to Jerusalem in order to retrace the steps of Jesus during his suffering and death (the Via Dolorosa or “Way of Sorrow”).
 Around the fifteenth century, Christians began the practice of prayerfully meditating on the Passion of Christ by reproducing that pilgrimage in miniature in what eventually became known as the Stations of the Cross.
+(For a more detailed history of the Stations of the Cross, see the Way of the Cross page at the Vatican website.)

 Why meditate on Jesus’ suffering?
 Most people want to avoid suffering, not spend time imagining it!
 But suffering is a reality that everyone has to deal with in life.
 In Jesus, God entered into our suffering in order to save us.
 By walking with Jesus, we join our suffering to his, knowing that he will lead us through it into the new life of the Resurrection.